angelavbalves/angelavbalves/README.md

 Welcome to my GitHub! <br>
 Take a look the projects I'm developing during my academic training and also the ones I'm doing in my extracurricular studies with Swift.

-- 🔭 I'm currently not working.
-I'm looking for my first chance.
+- 🔭 Working at Stone Co.
 - 🌱 Systems Analysis and Development Academic.
 - ⚡ Fun fact: *lover* for books 📚❤️
 - ✉️  angelavbalves@rede.ulbra.br